nikkuang/snake-game/README.md

 # snake-game

-Game based off the Snake arcdade game concept from the 1970s.
+Game based off the Snake arcade game concept from the 1970s.

 Here's a view of the game window: